 A recently introduced storage class, S3 Glacier Deep Archive is the cheapest storage solution AWS has to offer a slower retrieval speed and a higher retrieval cost are the implications of the low storage costs.
 Retrieval policies are reduced to just standard and bulk, with no expedited option available.

 To learn more about S3 Glacier Deep Archive storage class, refer to Amazon S3 Glacier Deep Archive section at aws.amazon.com

 Amazon Glacier Storage Solutions in MSP360 (CloudBerry) Backup

-- Legacy Glacier storage is not supported in Managed Backup Service
+- Glacier Vaults storage is not supported in Managed Backup Service

-- Legacy Glacier storage is no longer supported in standalone MSP360 (CloudBerry) Backup.
-However, retrieval of legacy backups is possible on a case-to-case basis via the MSP360 support team
+- Glacier Vaults storage is no longer supported in standalone MSP360 (CloudBerry) Backup.
+However, retrieval of legacy backups are possible on a case-to-case basis via the MSP360 support team

 - AWS S3 Glacier and S3 Glacier Deep Archive are supported as storage classes in both Managed Backup Service and standalone MSP360 (CloudBerry) Backup.
 Backups can be performed directly to S3 Glacier / Deep Archive storage classes or moved using the data lifecycle policy.